May 9, 2018 IN Our Games

 D: Thanks for letting me run a weekly contest, love the opportunity to giveaway GEMS.

 M: I don’t know, but this is my first interview in quite some years :-)

 Thanks a lot, guys :) I must say I enjoyed reading the answers, because I love that each of you added something new or different or basically something yours.
 I also hope that players will enjoy reading your points of view as I did and also that this interview will be helpful for new Seaport players.

 Started as Community Manager of TrainStation game, then became Social Media Manager of Seaport since the very beginning of the game launch.
-Will be moving soon to Diggy's Adventure as a producer.
+After 5 years in the company moved to Diggy's Adventure as a producer.
 Started from the bottom now we here.